simbricks/simbricks/doc/user/howto.rst

 which we provide some helper functions to reduce the amount of code you have to write.

-Finally, to run your experiment, invoke ``<repository>/experiments/run.py`` and provide the path to your experiment module.
+Finally, to run your experiment, invoke ``experiments/run.py`` and provide the path to your experiment module.
 In our docker containers, you can also just use the following command from anywhere:

 .. code-block:: bash

   $ simbricks-run --verbose --force <path_to_your_module.py>

-``--verbose`` prints all simulators' output to the terminal and ``--force`` forces execution even if there already exist result files for the same experiment.
+``--verbose`` prints all simulators' output to the terminal and ``--force`` forces execution even if there already exist result files for the experiment.
 If ``simbricks-run`` is not available, you can always do

 .. code-block:: bash

-  # from the repository's root directory
   $ cd experiments
   $ python run.py --verbose --force <path_to_your_module.py>